WPRA Announces 2021 Committee and Contract Awards

-COLORADO SPRINGS, COLORADO (November 2, 2020) - The WPRA is pleased to announce their contract award winners that work tirelessly behind the scenes to make it all happen and keeps the Association alive and well, especially during this very trying 2020 rodeo season.
-Each winner will be officially recognized at the National Cowgirl Museum and Hall of Fame in Fort Worth, Texas during the Wrangler NFR festivities.
+COLORADO SPRINGS, COLORADO - The WPRA is pleased to announce their contract award winners that work tirelessly behind the scenes to make it all happen and keeps the Association alive and well.
+Each winner will be officially recognized during the WPRA Star Celebration at the South Point Hotel and Casino in Las Vegas, Nevada, on Thursday, December 2.

 The WPRA would like to congratulate each of the award recipients as well as those that were nominated for these prestigious awards.

 Below is a full list of those that will be recognized by the WPRA in 2021.

 Small Rodeo of the Year (added money of $5,000 or less)

 Medium Rodeo of the Year (added money of $5,001 - $9,999)

 Large Rodeo of the Year (added money over $10,000)